-- 1. Compensatory Time-Off (CTO) - 188.
+- 1. Compensatory Time-Off (CTO) - 212.
 Employees who promote from a job code that is not covered by this Agreement into a job code that covered by this Agreement and who have earned but unused CTO off balances in the prior class shall be permitted to carry forward into the new class earned but unused CTO balances up to a maximum of 100 hours.
 MEA covered employees shall have no right to accrue new CTO in the future.
-The parties intend that employees with CTO balances in excess of 100 hours shall not be unreasonably denied the ability to use CTO hours. - 2.
-Management Leave - 189.
+The parties intend that employee with CTO balances in excess of 100 hours shall not be unreasonably denied the ability to use CTO hours. - 2.
+Management Leave - 213.
 Employees are required to work the days and hours necessary to perform the job duties of their positions and shall schedule their time accordingly.
 Employees shall receive five (5) days of paid management leave per year.
-Up to five (5) days of unused management leave may shall be carried over into subsequent years.
+Up to five (5) days of unused management leave shall be carried over into subsequent years.
 Management leave may only be taken in paid time off in hourly increments and cannot be "cashed out".
-Use of management leave must be approved in advance as required by department policy.

-- 3. Administrative Leave - 190.
-Employees who have unused accrued Administrative Leave earned under provisions of the 2014 -2019 MOU as of June 30, $20\frac{19}{22}$ , may use such balances until June 30, $2022\frac{4}{22}$ .
+Use of management leave must be approved in advance as required by department policy. - 3.
+Administrative Leave - 214.
+Employees who have unused accrued Administrative Leave earned under provisions of the 2014 2019 MOU as of June 30, 2022, may use such balances until June 30, 2025.